-Practitioners of the ancient art of shaolin kung fu, hidden away in an ancient temple.
-The clan is in fact the same that once trained Jack, and their Grandmaster met Jack himself thousands of years before.
+Practitioners of the ancient art of Shaolin kung fu, hidden away in an ancient temple.
+Their order is in fact the same that once trained Jack, and their Grandmaster met Jack himself thousands of years before.
 He's still alive, now being sustained by the very Earth itself, and offers sanctuary to Jack, as the temple is shielded from Aku's view.

 The Labyrinth Thief

-A nameless expert thief who is aftr the same magical diamond that Jack is.
+A nameless expert thief who is after the same magical diamond that Jack is.

 A robotic ninja clad in black sent by Aku to destroy Jack.